-Convincingly acted, ingeniously plotted and written (Caroline’s barely audible “no” when she decides that going into the attic might not be the best idea after all is exactly what most of us were likely muttering at that very moment) but also surprisingly very funny (a grocery delivery is briefly mistaken for a response from the spirit world) Host sets the bar high for any subsequent lockdown horrors.
+Convincingly acted, ingeniously plotted and written by Savage and Gemma Hurley (Caroline’s barely audible “no” when she decides that going into the attic might not be the best idea after all is exactly what most of us were likely muttering at that very moment) but also surprisingly very funny (a grocery delivery is briefly mistaken for a response from the spirit world) Host sets the bar high for any subsequent lockdown horrors.
 Its simplicity is its trump card – it wants to do one thing and one thing only, to make us jump.
 OK, maybe two things – to make us look warily over our shoulder next time we’re on a video conferencing call.
 In both respects it works perfectly.